taj-gill/taj-gill/README.md

 # Taj Gill

-**`Programmer bing bong`**
+**`Software Engineer`**

-- 🔭 I’m currently working on my personal website
+- 🔭 I’m currently working on my university work
-- 🌱 I’m currently learning frontend
+- 🌱 I’m currently learning about databases
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for an internship
 - 📫 How to reach me: mywebsite.com

 ---